 About Ellen.

 Known for her lustrous voice, sensitive interpretations, and captivating stage presence, mezzo-soprano Ellen Graham is committed to connecting with audiences through the magic of live performance.
-Drawn to adventurous projects, her free-ranging credits include everything from Lee Hoiby’s Bon Appetit (singing the role of Julia Child in a demonstration kitchen), to performing arias in a circus-inspired micro-brewery and offering vocal jazz on a 1940’s dinner train with the Queen City Sisters.
+Drawn to adventurous projects, her free-ranging credits include everything from Lee Hoiby’s Bon Appetit — singing the role of Julia Child in a demonstration kitchen — to offering vocal jazz on a 1940’s dinner train with the Queen City Sisters.

-Ms. Graham’s operatic credits reflect her flare for comedic roles, including Dryad in Ariadne auf Naxos at Cincinnati Opera, Thisbe in La Cenerentola at Queen City Opera, and Orlovsky in Die Fledermaus, which she recorded with Albany Records.
+Operatic credits reflect Ellen’s flare for comedic roles, including Dryad in Ariadne auf Naxos at Cincinnati Opera, Thisbe in La Cenerentola at Queen City Opera, and Orlovsky in Die Fledermaus, which she recorded with Albany Records.
 Other favorite roles include Meg Page in Falstaff and Dorabella in Cosi fan tutte.

 With the Cincinnati Opera Chorus, Ellen has performed in over 25 productions ranging from Eugene Onegin and Aida, to A Flowering Tree (Adams) and Another Brick in the Wall (Bilodeau).